gupta121nancy-code/Induction-/README.md

 # Day 6
   Firstly I attended the lectures of _P2P_ by or seniors and _BEEE_ by _Prof.
 Sukhpal Singh_.
 After that we all CSE n IT students again attended the sessions gave in Auditorium.
 First Session was given by our Chief Guest _(Sr. Gurcharan Singh Grewal)_.
 It was really spiritual.
 Second session was given by _Dr.
 Lakhvir Singh Khana_ about _CML_ and _NPTEL_.
 It was really informative and useful in our future.
 I personally felt that I must join these for my _Bright Future_.
 After that a little fun-filled and motivative session by _Dr.
 Arvind Dhingra_.
 It was really amazing.
 I really enjoy these sessions.

+# Day 7
+  In Auditorium, we all students prayed first.
+Then we all get to know about _DMC (Digital Marketing Club)_ by Incharge of DMC, _Prof.
+Amit Kamra Sir_.